GuidanceMantras/GuidanceMantras/README.md

 ### Important Applications
 - Spotify(For songs/Mantras/Study and work music, English podcast)
-- Microsoft ToDo(for listing yoir daily tasks)
+- Microsoft ToDo(for listing your daily tasks)  use of life, finance, professional or business planning
 - Udemy( For learning new skills)
 - Splitwise(To share expenses with friends or someone)
 - Ebay or olx (to sell abd buy used good, there is also an option to bid the items)